Quirinus/vuTools/README.md

 - armies display number of troops when you hover over them
 - armies display if they have only tier 3 troops and movement bonus if you hover over them
 - cities display the number of guardtowers up to 2,000 when you hover over them
+- cities display if the gates are none/open or closed when you hover over them
 - city and army (ruler) names colored according to kd relations:
  - self, own kd, friendly kd, neutral no kd, neutral kd, enemy kd
 - army size indicators, movement direction arrow and army path are white